Fencing at the 1912 Summer Olympics – Men's team épée

 The men's team épée was a fencing event held as part of the Fencing at the 1912 Summer Olympics programme.
 It was the second appearance of the event, which had been introduced in 1908.

+Because the rules of fencing had not been unified yet, the Swedish organizers decided on the rules.
+France did not agree that a hit on the upper arm should not count as a point, and Italy did not agree on the length of the épée, so both countries boycotted this event.